mttk-as2/MTTK_AS2/README.md

 Considering that the installation system needs certain technical ability to configure jdk and mongoDB, we divide the installation program into two different types of installation packages

 - [FULL](https://github.com/mttk-as2/MTTK_AS2/tree/master/full)
-Installation package containing jdk and mongoDB running environment (only applicable to 64-bit windows) **Because FULL contains all the running environments, the package is relatively large.
-However, github can only allow a single file up to 100M, so we divide the complete compressed file into four.
-Please download all four compressed files and decompress them together**
+Installation package containing jdk and mongoDB running environment (only applicable to 64-bit windows)

 - [LESS](https://github.com/mttk-as2/MTTK_AS2/tree/master/less)
 The basic installation package of jdk and mongoDB running environment is not included (this installation package needs to install jdk and mongoDB running environment by itself)